MatheusAltrao/Rename-function/README.md

 ## Rename Functions

-is a web application built with Next.js that leverages the power of OpenAI's GPT-3.5 model to help developers generate better, more descriptive names for their functions.
+It is a web application built with Next.js that leverages the power of OpenAI's GPT-3.5 model to help developers generate better, more descriptive names for their functions.
 This tool aims to improve code readability and maintainability by providing AI-driven suggestions for function names based on the function's code or current name.

 ## Key Features